wix-playground/dapperdox/README.md

 ## Creating local assets

-Swaggerly builds documentation for several sets of assets.
-The primary assets are those which make up the theme being used for presentation, however Swaggerly will also pick up local assets and serve them along with the reference documentation it builds from the OpenAPI specification.
+DapperDox builds documentation for several sets of assets.
+The primary assets are those which make up the theme being used for presentation, however DapperDox will also pick up local assets and serve them along with the reference documentation it builds from the OpenAPI specification.
 The local assets directory can be considered equivalent to the `docroot` of a web server.

 Local assets can be images, guides, styles, javascript and *replacement* assets for those provided by the theme.

-The directory structure of your local assets must follow a defined directory structure, as Swaggerly needs to understand what it is serving and whether it is a replacement resource or not.
+The directory structure of your local assets must follow a defined directory structure, as DapperDox needs to understand what it is serving and whether it is a replacement resource or not.
 It can do this by matching the assets directory structure with that provided by the theme: